Aegis Orchestrator

 target/debug/aegis agent logs <agent-name>

-target/debug/aegis task list
+target/debug/aegis task list --output json

 target/debug/aegis task logs <execution-id>